JockLawrie/LoggedDicts.jl/README.md

 - More functions for modifying existing values.
 E.g., splice!, unshift!, enqueue!, dequeue!, etc.
 - Deploying LoggedDict as a stand-alone web service.
 - Function for reconstructing the `LoggedDict` from the log.
-- Function for compressing the log such that the `LoggedDict` that is recontructed from the compressed log is the same as that reconstructed from the original log.
+- Function for compressing the log such that the `LoggedDict` that is reconstructed from the compressed log is the same as that reconstructed from the original log.
 - For key-value pairs consistent with Redis key-value pairs, wrap the existing syntax with Redis-like syntax so that the same syntax works for both `LoggedDict`s and `RedisConnection`s.
 Then users can swap out the backend by changing only 1 line...that which defines the data store.
 For example, `set(d, "key1", "value1")` will work whether d is a `LoggedDict` or a `RedisConnection`.
 - Performance optimizations.